TREASURIES-Yields tumble as inflation data misses expectations

 “It’s disappointing in respect to the view of inflation that has been developing for the last few months,” said Tom Simons, a money market economist at Jefferies in New York.

-“I think we’re maybe pricing in a reversion back to the low inflation environment, at least until the economy reopens more broadly and things return to some semblance of normal,” Simons said.
+“I think we’re maybe pricing in a reversion back to the low inflation environment, at least until the economy reopens more broadly and things return to some semblance of normal,” he said.

-Investors have been betting that inflation will jump as President Joe Biden and his Democratic allies ready a $1.9 trillion COVID-19 relief package.
+Investors have been betting that inflation will jump should President Joe Biden and his Democratic allies implement a $1.9 trillion COVID-19 relief package, and as businesses reopen after COVID-19 related shutdowns.

+“The broader focus is still on fiscal stimulus,” said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
+“I don’t think the market’s fully priced for that full $1.9 trillion... they are still looking for some possibility of a smaller bipartisan deal.”

 Unprecedented Federal Reserve policy that is flooding markets with cash is also seen as boosting prices.

-Breakeven Inflation rates also fell to 2.19%, after earlier rising to 2.21%, the highest since 2014.
-That means that investors are pricing in average annual inflation of 2.19% for the next 10 years.
+Breakeven inflation rates also fell, to 2.20%, after earlier rising to 2.21%, the highest since 2014.
+That means investors are pricing in average annual inflation of 2.20% for the next 10 years.
 US10YTIP=RR.

-Long-dated yields may rise back later on Wednesday as traders prepare for the Treasury Department to sell $41 billion in 10-year notes, the second sale of $126 billion in new coupon-bearing supply this week.
+The Treasury Department saw strong demand for $41 billion in 10-year notes, the second sale of $126 billion in new coupon-bearing supply this week.
+The notes sold at a high yield of 1.155%, just below where they had traded before the auction.

-Yields typically rise ahead of auctions as dealers make room on their balance sheets for the new debt.
-Higher yields are also more likely to draw buyers to the sales.

 The Treasury sold $58 billion in three-year notes on Tuesday to strong demand.
 It will also sell $27 billion in 30-year bonds on Thursday.